larastudio/stedding/README.md

 * Cerbot tweaks so certificate is added automatically, preferably with templates, if not with Certbot Nginx plugin.
 * SwiftMail tests
 * MariaDB database tests

+## OpenSSL

+OpenSSL role has been added so self signed certificates can be added when you would like to.
+Current Stedding setup is aimed at working with Let's Encrypt so this role has not been acitvated.